 Bosscher says that in moderation (two drinks or fewer per day for a man; one per day for a woman), alcohol is not generally harmful for heart health, as long as you consider the calories in your drink, and balance it out with the rest of your food choices for that day.

-“The trouble starts when we mix in sugar-sweetened beverages, like soda and juice,” she says.
+“The trouble starts when we mix in sugar-sweetened beverages, like soda and juice,” she said.
 “Sugar is not heart healthy because it causes inflammation in the body and can contribute to excess weight gain.”